 Think about Flo from Progressive.
 Flo has appeared in over 100 advertisements in the past fifteen years.
 During that time, she has become a household name.
-She’s done it without plot twists or a character arc, or any of the other features commonly associated with storytelling.
+She’s done it without plot twists, a character arc, or other features commonly associated with storytelling.

 That’s because Flo is not the story of a woman who loves her job, but rather, she is the tale of a company that cares for its customers by providing them with competitive rates and attentive staff.

 And is Dos Equis the preferred beverage of our planet’s most exciting people?
-Survey says no. It’s a beer that is more or less one ruggedly handsome older man different from any of its nearest competitors.
+The survey says no. It’s a beer that is more or less one ruggedly handsome older man different from any of its nearest competitors.

 Of course, consumers are privy to these “secrets.”
-No one buys Dos Equis thinking that it will make them more attractive.
-And yet the advertisement retains its appeal.
+No one buys Dos Equis, thinking it will make them more attractive.
+And yet, the advertisement retains its appeal.

 Storytelling is a Universal Language

 And yet crafting the right campaign is tricky business.
 Attitudes change.
 Public perception can be demanding.
-While products that have excellent branding campaigns enjoy their sort of celebrity status, those with less than stellar marketing can very quickly become laughing stocks.
+While products with excellent branding campaigns enjoy celebrity status, those with less-than-stellar marketing can quickly become laughingstocks.

 You don’t want that.
-Fortunately, contemporary data technology makes it easier than ever to understand what the public is looking for and craft a marketing message that naturally follows from it.
+Fortunately, contemporary data technology makes it easier to understand what the public wants and craft a marketing message that naturally follows it.

 Understanding the Data

-For a business to truly capitalize on data in a way conducive to improved branding, it must first make sure they have the right people at their disposal.
+For a business to capitalize on data in a way conducive to improved branding, it must ensure they have the right people at their disposal.

 Data marketing analysts are people who essentially combine data analysis with marketing, as their title suggests.
 Their responsibilities tend to vary.
 However, data marketing analysts can dependably:

-- Understand dense information: True data comprehension typically involves combining many different information streams.
-This might mean factoring in data brought in by archives and algorithms and then paring it with offline sources like customer surveys to create a single, cohesive information set.
-Not only does the data marketing analyst need to be able to understand this, but they also need to be able to extract actionable information from it.
+- Understand dense information: True data comprehension typically combines many different information streams.
+This might mean factoring in data from archives and algorithms and pairing it with offline sources like customer surveys to create a cohesive information set.
+Not only does the data marketing analyst need to understand this, but they also need to be able to extract actionable information from it.

 - Communicate clearly: Of course, marketing is, at its core, a communications job.
 This is particularly true for the data marketing analyst.
-They have to communicate detailed information, but they have to do it in a way that virtually anyone can understand.
+They have to communicate detailed information but do it in a way that virtually anyone can understand.
 Often, they may be placed in leadership positions within a business’s marketing division.
-Their jobs will be to understand data well enough to create strategies that non-tech-savvy marketers will easily understand.
+Their jobs will be to understand data well enough to create strategies that non-tech-savvy marketers can easily understand.

 - Craft strategic marketing messages based on the data: Once a data analyst has extrapolated all necessary information, the second part of their job begins.
-In addition to understanding data, they also need to translate it into good marketing messages that the public responds to.
+In addition to understanding data, they must translate it into good marketing messages that the public responds to.

 Data Saves Effort

-Like any suitable technology, data save marketing teams’ effort.
-Back in the day, creating a marketing-driven story often involved throwing things against the wall and seeing what stuck.
-While this technique had its victories, it also made many messes and resulted in plenty of fruitless labor.
+Like any suitable technology, data saves marketing teams’ effort.
+Back then, creating a marketing-driven story often involved throwing things against the wall and seeing what stuck.
+While this technique had its victories, it also made many messes, resulting in fruitless labor.

 Not only did it mean marketing campaigns weren’t as effective as they could have been, but it also meant that time and money were wasted on ideas best left on the cutting room floor.

 Data allows companies to make the most of their resources.
-Rather than squandering resources, businesses can now use data to pursue promising leads and craft their campaigns with scalability in mind.
+Rather than squandering resources, businesses can now use data to pursue promising leads and craft their campaigns with scalability.